Ameer Abdullah: Las Vegas Raiders

 Abdullah signed with the Las Vegas Raiders on March 18, 2022.
 In the 2022 season, he appeared in 17 games and had 25 receptions for 211 yards and a receiving touchdown to go with some kickoff return duties.
 He re-signed with the team on March 9, 2023.
 In the 2023 season, he appeared in 17 games.
 He contributed in the rushing and receiving game while having a role on special teams.

 On March 8, 2024, Abdullah re-signed with the Raiders.
 In the 2024 season, he finished with 66 carries for 311 rushing yards and two rushing touchdowns to go with 40 receptions for 261 receiving yards and three receiving touchdowns.

 San Francisco 49ers

 On July 31, 2025, Abdullah signed with the San Francisco 49ers.
 On August 11, Abdullah was placed on injured reserve; he was subsequently waived on August 19.

 Indianapolis Colts

 On September 8, 2025, Abdullah was signed to the Indianapolis Colts' practice squad.
 He was promoted to the team's active roster on October 18, amid an injury to backup Tyler Goodson.
+He finished the 2025 season with 14 carries for 60 rushing yards and a rushing touchdown to go with 16 receptions for 99 receiving yards in 13 games.

+Jacksonville Jaguars

+On May 11, 2026, Abdullah signed with Jacksonville Jaguars.